jackeys/Power-Armor-to-the-People/Documentation/Description.md

 For a full breakdown of which sets are available to each group of enemies at each level, see this article: [Spawn Levels and Locations](Spawn%20Levels%20and%20Locations.md)

-*Requires [SweXavier05's Power Armored Enemies](https://www.nexusmods.com/fallout4/mods/24635/) - Destructible version is recommended*

 ## Legendary Power Armor

-With this feature installed, there is a small chance that any legendary item will be power armor.
-All of the base game effects are supported (with the exception of fall damage reduction), as well as the Far Harbor effects and a few effects that are exclusive to power armor in the base game.
+There is a small chance that any legendary item will be power armor.
+All of the base game effects are supported (with the exception of fall damage reduction), as well as the Far Harbor effects (with the appropriate patch) and a few effects that are exclusive to power armor in the base game.

 For a full breakdown of what level each power armor set becomes available as a possible legendary drop, see this article: [Spawn Levels and Locations](Spawn%20Levels%20and%20Locations.md)

-*Requires [Legendary Power Armor Pieces](https://www.nexusmods.com/fallout4/mods/12834) and the Far Harbor DLC*

 ## Redistribute Power Armor